AdobeDocs/campaign-classic.en/help/workflow/using/query.md

 To add a collection of information linked to a targeted population:

-1. At the first step of the wizard, select the **[!UICONTROL Data linked to the filtering dimension]** option:
+1. At the first step of the assistant, select the **[!UICONTROL Data linked to the filtering dimension]** option:
 1. Select the table which contains the information you want to collect and click **[!UICONTROL Next]**.

    ![](assets/wf_add_data_linked_table.png)